FraWolf/wynncraft.js/README.md

 npm i wynncraft.js --save
 ```

-If you need support visit write to Fra#4142 on Discord! :)
+If you need support write to Fra#4142 on Discord! :)